David Alan Grier (writer)

 David Alan Grier is a writer active in the field of technology and social policy.
 He is associate professor of international science and technology policy and international affairs at George Washington University.
 As a professor, his area of expertise includes globalization, international standardization, scientific institutions, and the history of science.
 Publications include The Company We Keep.
 He writes the column Errant Hashtag for the IEEE magazine Computer.
 A series of podcasts also entitled "Errant Hashtag" discusses the correlation of technology, management, organization, and the society at large.
 He also writes the monthly column "CS David" for the Communications of the Chinese Computing Federation.

 He is also the Executive Producer and Chief Writer of the weekly podcast "How We Manage Stuff."
-Backed by a team of talented actors, the podcast attempts to take an insightful and yet humorous look at the issues of technology, organization, innovation, work, and creativity.
+The podcast attempts to take an insightful and yet humorous look at the issues of technology, organization, innovation, work, and creativity.
 It was launched with Tamara Carleton of the Innovation Leadership Group as co-host.

 Grier is considered an expert on the concept of crowdsourcing and the future of the work force on an international scale.
 His book When Computers Were Human explored early want of using massed labor to process data and showed that most of the ideas of crowdsourcing predated the internet.
 The book focussed on the story of the Mathematical Tables Project, which was a New Deal agency that hired unemployed clerks and laborers to calculate higher mathematical functions.
 Between 2009 and 2011, he prepared a series of podcasts on the organization and operation of crowdsourcing.
 These podcasts were eventually published as the book Crowdsourcing for Dummies.
 In 2013, he was made a Fellow of the IEEE for his contributions to the field of Crowdsourcing.